-The Koru is 35mm in diameter.
-The Toki is 47mm in length and 21mm at its widest.
+The Double Koru is 42mm in diameter.
+The Toki is 62mm in length and 26mm at its widest.

-The Pounamu for these pendants was collected from the South Westland area on the West Coast of the South Island in New Zealand.
+The Pounamu for these pendants was collected from the Marsden Valley in the Paroa Area just outside of Greymouth on the West Coast of the South Island in New Zealand.

 The Toki has a special carving on the front.
 It has the wearer represented as a Hei Matau/hook coming down into a Koru.
 The Hei Matau/hook gives the wearer strength and determination.
 It brings peace, prosperity and good health.
 It also provide the wearer with a safe journey through life - both a safe physical journey, especially over water and also helps them get through any hardships and tough times they may face.